 Medicare Supplement plans have fewer restrictions and less out of pocket costs when using your health care insurance.
 It allows the freedom to see any doctor nationwide without additional referrals or authorizations.

-How do Medicare Supplement plans work?
+How does Medicare Supplement plans work?

 Medicare Supplement plans Help pay costs left over from benefits that Medicare covers.
 The work is secondary coverage to Original Medicare.